What Is On-Demand Computing?

 Recent studies have shown that the greatest growth in cloud usage is currently coming from enterprises.
-Enterprises are using the cloud for a variety of applications including highly scalable company websites, social applications, grid computing for scientific research, employee collaboration, and a number of other web-based services.
+Enterprises are using the cloud for a variety of applications, including highly scalable company websites, social applications, grid computing for scientific research, employee collaboration, and several other web-based services.

 - Software as a Service (SaaS) – This area is seeing the highest level of adoption, especially in the fields of Customer Relationship Management (CRM), Human Resource Management System (HRMS), etc.

 - Infrastructure as a Service (IaaS) – IaaS is finding a moderate level of adoption in development and preproduction environments.